Nervosys/Botnix/docs/stdenv/cross-compilation.chapter.md

 :::

 ::: {.note}
-If one explores Nixpkgs, they will see derivations with names like `gccCross`.
+If one explores Botpkgs, they will see derivations with names like `gccCross`.
 Such `*Cross` derivations is a holdover from before we properly distinguished between the host and target platforms—the derivation with “Cross” in the name covered the `build = host != target` case, while the other covered the `host = target`, with build platform the same or not based on whether one was using its `.__spliced.buildHost` or `.__spliced.hostTarget`.
 :::